lab596/civiform/Getting-started.md

 1. Type `wsl` to go into the Bash shell.

-1. Navigate to where you saved the CiviForm repo and type `docker build` to build the Docker images of the project.
+1. Navigate to where you saved the CiviForm repo and type `bin/run-dev` to get the latest Docker images of the project.

 ### For macOS